mvchaella/mvchaella.github.io/essays/ai-volution-of-education.md

   4. Essays: For essays I would use ChatGPT to clean up my work.
 I usually start off my essay by writing bullet points of thoughts that I want to incorporate.
 And with a couple of re-prompting, the response I got from ChatGPT is the intro above with some minor revisions from me.

   5. Final project: For the final project I used ChatGPT.
 My main task was the Card Pull Page.
 My greatest issue was creating a pullRandomCard function, which is supposed to randomly choose a card in the all cards collection, and create a copy to put it in the user collections.
-I used ChatGPT to try to find solutions to this, but ultimately found my answer elsewhere.
+I used ChatGPT to try to find solutions to this, but ultimately found my answer through looking at other examples of code from other projects.

-  6. Learning a concept / tutorial
+  6. Learning a concept / tutorial:

   7. Answering a question in class or in Discord: I did not answer any questions in the Discord or in class really, so I had no use for ChatGPT.

   8. Asking or answering a smart-question: I did not use ChatGPT for asking or answering a smart-question.
 I only asked one question in the channel and that was formed with the help of my teammates because it was a question specific to the final project.

-  9. Coding example e.g. “give an example of using Underscore .pluck”
+  9. Coding example e.g. “give an example of using Underscore .pluck”: I use

-  10. Explaining code
+  10. Explaining code: This is probably my biggest use of ChatGPT.
+Often I would write code and then use ChatGPT to help me trace it by explaining what was happening.
+It would often catch times when I would using a function that returns the wrong value.

-  11. Writing code
+  11. Writing code: I definitely use ChatGPT in writing code.
+It gives me a place to jump start off of.

-  12. Documenting code
+  12. Documenting code: I have never used ChatGPT for documenting code.
+I think documentation is usually for human ease and so having a human create documentaiton is easier.

-  13. Quality assurance
+  13. Quality assurance: Sometimes before I submit a WOD or an assignment, I would run the function overall through ChatGPT to make sure I'm not missing anything.

-  14. Other uses in ICS 314 not listed above
+  14. Other uses in ICS 314 not listed above: I have not used ChatGPT in any more ways.

 ### III.
 Impact on Learning and Understanding: